Bgarverick/NBCUCareer-website/README.md

 ```terminal
 git pull
 ```

-To use the gui with Firewall
+## How To use the gui with Firewall
 1. Start by showing hidden files and folders, to do this visit: http://windows.microsoft.com/en-us/windows/show-hidden-files#show-hidden-files=windows-7
 2. locate the .gitconfig under your username on your machine
 3. Open the file with a text editor